Dimer-projection contact and the clock shift of a unitary Fermi gas: Abstract

 \section{Abstract}

-The time evolution of the contact parameter provides key insights into correlation dynamics in ultracold gases.
-However, most contact measurements to date have focused on equilibrium systems or slow, global dynamics.
-Here, we demonstrate that projecting a unitary Fermi gas onto a low-lying dimer state enables rapid probing of the contact.
-Using $^{40}$K near a broad s-wave Feshbach resonance, we compare the strength of the dimer-projection feature to the strength of the high-frequency tail of radio-frequency spectroscopy.
-By tuning the correlation strength through temperature, we find that the dimer signal scales proportionally with the contact parameter, in agreement with coupled-channels calculations.
-Our measurements enable us to constrain the clock shift of the unitary Fermi gas, to which the dimer feature is the dominant contributor.
-We observe deviations from universal predictions due to finite-range and multichannel effects.
-Our results establish new universal contact relations and shed light on the structure of the clock shift in strongly interacting Fermi gases.
-The demonstrated ability to resolve short-range correlations on timescales shorter than the inverse Fermi energy opens new avenues for studying contact correlators, hydrodynamic attractors, and quantum critical behavior.
+Understanding the dynamics of short-range correlations is a central challenge in strongly interacting Fermi gases.
+In ultracold gases, these correlations are quantified by the contact parameter, yet measurements to date have been limited to equilibrium systems or relatively slow, global dynamics.
+Here, we introduce a rapid spectroscopic technique based on projection of the interacting state onto an alternate scattering channel with a low-lying dimer state.
+We demonstrate contact measurements on the microsecond timescale -- faster than the inverse Fermi energy.
+Using $^{40}$K near a broad $s$-wave Feshbach resonance, we show that the strength of the dimer-projection feature scales proportionally with the contact parameter extracted from the high-frequency tail of radio-frequency spectroscopy, in agreement with coupled-channels calculations.
+Analysis of the spectra further reveals that the dimer feature provides the dominant contribution to the clock shift of the unitary Fermi gas, allowing the first experimental bound on this quantity.
+The observed deviations from universal predictions highlight the importance of multichannel effects.
+Our results open new avenues for studying contact correlators, hydrodynamic attractors, and quantum critical behavior.